Ayurveda has been in existence for 5,000 years (give or take) and now is seeing a huge uprise in popularity.

 Pitta Dosha is related to the elements of fire and water (hot, light, intense, sharp)

-If you are Pitta type, you should avoid acid foods and avoid pungent vegetables, garlic & hot spices.
+If you are Pitta type, you should avoid acidic foods and avoid pungent vegetables, garlic & hot spices.
 Sweet fruits and bitter vegetables are recommended.
 Avoid caffeine, alcohol & smoking.

 Kapha Dosha is related to the elements of water and earth (cold, oily, heavy, dense, smooth)